Bangladesh Jamaat-e-Islami: Voter base

+Following the July Uprising, surveys show that the Jamaat's strongest demographic base are younger and more educated voters, who are likely to be impressed by the perceived discipline and integrity of the party.
+Likewise, socially conservative women also favour the party.
+According to David Bergman, voters who are primarily concerned to the perceived Indian influence in Bangladesh, are also likely to vote for the party.

 A June 2025 conducted survey by the South Asian Network on Economic Modeling (SANEM) on the Bangladeshis aged between 15 and 35 found that the Jamaat's projected vote share was comparatively high among the young males, comparing with the young females of the country.
 The survey found that 22.21% males and 20.57% females intended to vote the party in 2026 general election.
 The survey also found that 21.45% youths overall in the country intended to vote the party.

+Organization

+The party has a three-level decision-making body – Central Executive Council, Central Majlis-e-Shura and Central Working Council.
+Executive Council is the highest organ of the party, which is responsible for reviewing and executing the policies made by the Majlis-e-Shura and the Working Council.
+As of 2026, there are no women in the Central Executive Council.

 Leadership

-Ameers
+Emirs

-The Ameer of Jamaat (আমীরে জামায়াত) is the title of the head of the party.
-Following is the chronological list of ameers since formation of the East Pakistani wing of Jamaat-e-Islami:
+The Emir of the Jamaat (আমীরে জামায়াত) is the title of the head of the party.
+The position is de facto preserved for male only.
+The emir is assisted by a group of deputies known as deputy emirs.
+As of February 2026, four deputy emirs include A. T. M. Azharul Islam, Mojibur Rahman, Syed Abdullah Mohammad Taher, and A. N. M. Shamsul Islam.
+Following is the chronological list of emirs since formation of the East Pakistani wing of Jamaat-e-Islami: